chadstewart/you-go-backend-project/misc/design-decisions/design-decisions.md

 <li>Image Negate: Not much to say about this honestly.
 It's very similar to Image Resize except taking out the resize specific parts.
 (Noticed this was copied and pasted yet? =P)
 </li>
 </ul>

+## Services

+When I started the project, I didn't have the concept of having services separate from my endpoints.
+Originally, any image manipulation was done directly in the controller.
+Now I have a services folder that stores the business logic I want to use.

+<li>Image Manipulation: Originally in each controller, I migrated them all to a file in services and put a gateway function to call the specific manipulation I needed with correct parameters</li>

 ## Image Upload